argtable/argtable.github.io/tutorial/index.md

 };
 ```

-The struct's first data member, hdr, holds the “private” data used by the argtable library functions.
+The first data member of the struct, `hdr`, holds the **private** data used by the Argtable3 library functions.
 It contains things like the argument's tag string and so on.
-Direct access to this data is openly permitted, but it rarely necessary to do so.
-The ival member variable points to an array of integers that hold the values extracted from the command line and count gives the number of values held in the array.
-The storage for the ival array is allocated when the arg_int is constructed.
-This must done with one of the dedicated arg_int constructor functions:
+Direct access to this data is openly permitted, but it is rarely necessary to do so.
+The `ival` member variable points to an array of integers that hold the values extracted from the command line and `count` gives the number of values held in the array.
+The storage for the `ival` array is allocated when the `arg_int` is constructed.
+This must done with the `arg_int` constructor function:

 ```
-struct arg_int * arg_int0(
-    const char *shortopts,
-    const char *longopts,
-    const char *datatype,
-    const char *glossary);

-struct arg_int * arg_int1(
-    const char *shortopts,
-    const char *longopts,
-    const char *datatype,
-    const char *glossary);

 struct arg_int * arg_intn(
     const char* shortopts,
     const char* longopts,